DLatheron/random-api/README.md

 # Clone to repository to your local machine.
 git clone git@github.com:DLatheron/random-api.git

-# Move into the directory.
+# Enter the cloned directory.
 cd random-api

 # Ensure that you have the expected version of Node installed (should also work with other node version managers).